johnsebin97/DA_publichealth/README.md

 # Social Media and Public Health Dataset Analysis

 This repository contains the code and analysis for a project that explores the relationship between social media usage, health-related information, and public health organizations.
-The dataset used in this project has the following schema:
+The dataset used is generated from a survey/questionnaire which has the the following schema:

 - **Timestamp**: The timestamp of the survey response.
 - **Age**: Age of the participant.